Albert Herter: Murals

 In 1909, Herter was commissioned by the Daughters of the American Revolution to create what was intended to be the world's largest painted theater curtain, for the Denver Auditorium.
 The flat curtain was 35 feet (11 m) high and 60 feet (18 m) wide.
 Its theme was an allegory of the United States Declaration of Independence, and included illustrations of historical figures such as George Washington, Thomas Jefferson, and Benjamin Franklin.

-He executed murals for buildings such as the Massachusetts Statehouse, the Wisconsin State Capitol, the Los Angeles Public Library, and the National Academy of Sciences.
+Herter executed murals for buildings such as the Massachusetts Statehouse, the Wisconsin State Capitol, the Los Angeles Public Library, and the National Academy of Sciences.

-His best-known work, Le Départ des poilus, août 1914 (Departure of the Infantrymen, August 1914), is a mural in the Gare de Paris-Est railroad station in Paris.
-The Herters' elder son, Everit, volunteered to fight in World War I, and was killed in June 1918.HERTER, Everit Albert.
-Sergeant First Class, U.S. Army, 40th Engineer Regiment.
-Entered the Service from: New York.
-Died: June 13, 1918.
-Buried at: Plot A, Row 13, Grave 59, Aisne-Marne American Cemetery, Belleau, France.
-Herter channeled his grief into this mural, which depicts soldiers leaving for war from that same railroad station.
-The young man at center with his arms in the air is a portrait of Everit, the woman in white at far left is a portrait of Adele Herter, and the man at far right with the bouquet of flowers is a self-portrait.
+His best-known mural, Le Départ des poilus, août 1914 (Departure of the Infantrymen, August 1914), is in the Gare de Paris-Est railroad station in Paris.
+The Herters' elder son, Everit, volunteered to fight in World War I, and was killed in June 1918.
+Herter channeled his grief into this mural, which depicts soldiers departing for the war from that same railroad station.
+The young man at center with his arms in the air is a portrait of Everit, the woman in white at far left is a portrait of Adele Herter, and the older man at far right with the bouquet of flowers is a self-portrait.
 Herter donated the mural to the People of France in 1926.